Ramkrushna-Sahu/AuthGenix/README.md

 ## Support
 If you run into any issues or have questions, feel free to create an issue on GitHub.
 You can also check the FAQs in the documentation for common queries.

-## Licensing
-AuthGenix is licensed under the MIT License.
-Feel free to use, modify, and distribute this code in your own projects.

 AuthGenix - Making Authentication Simple, Secure, and Scalable for All Developers. 🔐